Biarritz tourism & sightseeing

 Places to visit in Biarritz except the beach

-Up above the beaches is the cathedral church of St Eugenie, a bit bleak and grey amongst the softer yellower tones of most of the buildings.
-Next to the church the Place St Eugenie though is another nice spot to sit and relax.
+Also up above the beaches is the Cathedral church of St Eugenie, perhaps a bit bleak and grey amongst the softer yellower tones of most of the buildings.
+Next to the church the Place St Eugenie is another nice spot to sit and relax.

-Above the Plage Miramar and the Pointe St Martin is the very impressive Hotel du Palais which was the Villa Eugenie built by Napoleon III for Eugenie who he met in Biarritz.
+Above the Plage Miramar and the Pointe St Martin you can see the very impressive Hotel du Palais which was the Villa Eugenie built by Napoleon III for Eugenie who he met in Biarritz.

-The town itself has lots of very nice shops and is very pleasant to stroll around.
-In recent years part of the city has become pedestrianised, helping relieve some of the congestion you might have experienced if you last visited Biarritz several years ago.
+The town itself has lots of nice shops and is very pleasant to stroll around.
+In recent years part of the city centre has become pedestrianised, helping relieve some of the congestion you might have experienced if you last visited Biarritz several years ago.
 Among the places of interest you will come across are:

 - several museums, dedicated to such varied subjects as chocolate, asian art and the ocean.
 The last will be the most fun with children, and has many aquariums

-- smaller churches of some interest (the most impressive is the Russian Orthodox domed church)
+- smaller churches of some interest, the most impressive of them is the Russian Orthodox domed church

 - some more casinos